voanhkha/voanhkha.github.io/about.md

 ### What I hope for

-Although I have in my hands some publications, I never satisfied with any of them.
-The reason is that due to personal reasons, I had to strive to complete my PhD in a very short time, hence I had to push my published papers too much.

-As a result, I always hope that I can publish some papers in high-quality conferences or journals soon, such as ICML, NIPS, or at least AAAI.
+As a result, I always hope that I can publish some papers in high-quality conferences or journals soon, such as ICML, NIPS, AAAI.
+But I don't think that's the matter of hope.
+I think it's just the matter of time!
 I also want to be a top 10 data scientist on Kaggle global leaderboard (oops, that can be considered an extremely tough and long-term goal).

 For a little bit further in the future, I hope I can either establish a small AI company, or I can work as a researcher for big AI teams in the world, such as Microsoft Research or Google AI, only when I have enough wide and deep knowledge, skills, and/or stable financial situation.